Inside: A collection of stunning vintage daffodil drawings and illustrations free to print and in the Public Domain.

 The daffodil flower drawing is from the book “Favourite flowers of garden and greenhouse v.4” by William Watson, published in 1897.

 A botanical daffodil flower drawing from “Curtis’s Botanical Magazine” 1806.

-These are paperwhite daffodils, the white flowers are borne in bunches and are very fragrant.
-They are often grown as a house plant and forced to flower at Christmas.
+These are paperwhite daffodils; the white flowers are borne in bunches and are very fragrant.
+They are often grown as a house plants and forced to flower at Christmas.

 A plate of a variety of flowers from the book “Hoffmann-Dennert botanical picture atlas, based on the natural plant system“.

-Includes two varieties of daffodil flower drawings, one of a poets daffodil and a wild daffodil.
-The poet’s daffodil is the flower with a pretty pink ring in the center.
+Includes two varieties of daffodil flower drawings, one of a poet’s daffodil and a wild daffodil.
+The poet’s daffodil is a flower with a pretty pink ring in the centre.

 A wild daffodil flower painting from a book of medicinal plants from 1864.